zdhjeff/BayesAET/README.md

 # Bayesian-Adaptive-Enrichment-Design
-An R package for Bayesian adaptive enrichment trials with multiple treatment arms and multiple (categorical) subpopulations \\
+An R package for Bayesian adaptive enrichment trials with multiple treatment arms and multiple (categorical) subpopulations  <br>
 Run the following command to install the package:

 ```r